TerrySlack/express-csrf/ReadMe.md

         - csrf = require('csurf')
 ```
 ```
-    Create: //Note this tells the crsf lib to ignore Get, Head and Options requests.
+    Create: Note the ignore methods tell the crsf lib to ignore Get, Head and Options requests.
     Only use Get with Login and JoinUs csrfProtection = csrf({
         ignoreMethods: [ 'GET', 'HEAD', 'OPTIONS' ],
-        cookie: { path: '/', key: '_csrf', signed: true, sameSite: true, httpOnly: true }
+        cookie: {
+            path: '/',
+            key: '_csrf',
+            signed: true,
+            sameSite: true,
+            httpOnly: true
+            }
     });
 ```
     Create App and: